As you may know, live rock was in many ways the "silver bullet secret"

 is what drove the price war and created the boat rock.
 Though

-the new Fiji (boat rock) does not compare to the old Fiji (air-
+the Fiji (boat rock) did not compare to the old Fiji (air-

-freighted) live rock, they are both called the same thing by
+freighted) live rock, they were both called the same thing by

 marketers.
-It is far from the same product it was, even though
+It was far from the same product it was, even though

-it is usually sold just as Fiji live rock without full disclosure,
+it was usually sold just as Fiji live rock without full disclosure,

 and has been for years since day one.
 Most places selling Fiji